 Clinical social workers can have a variety of other positions, so check with your school or job listings for other opportunities in careers in social work.

-10 Master of Social Work Degree Programs
+List of 10 Master of Social Work Degree Programs

 As each of the types of social work have different responsibilities, there are a variety of master of social work, or MSW programs, that emphasize different aspects of the field.